sjmoran/satire-classifier/README.md

 | + *Watch word list*              | 0.91  | 0.72             |
 | + *Word2vec*              |  0.93    |  0.74           |

-The unigram features reap most of the gain in FScore on this dataset.
-Punctuation/capitalisation features give another boost demonstrating their importance for the satire detection task (! tends to be discriminative of satirical articles).
+The unigram features achieve most of the gain in FScore on this dataset.
+Punctuation/capitalisation features provide another boost in effectiveness demonstrating their importance for the satire detection task (e.g. ! tends to appear frequently in satirical articles).
 Sentiment features boost training performance by a small amount but hurt testing performance.
 The watch word (intensifier, interjection) feature hurts performance on the training dataset but benefits testing FScore.
-Finaly integrating the continuous word2vec features boosts training FScore (very lower dimensional word vectors - 10 dimensions - appear to be best here).
+Finaly, integrating the continuous word2vec features boosts training FScore.
+In particular, lower dimensional word vectors - 10 dimensions - appear to be most effective here.

-If we choose the features leading to the highest 10-fold cross-validation score (0.93) we would select all the features, which gives us a test set score of 0.74.
+If we choose the features leading to the highest 10-fold cross-validation score (0.93) we would select all the available features, which gives us a test set score of 0.74.
 The original paper by Burfoot and Baldwin obtain a best score of 0.78 on the same test set.

 A limitation of this study is that the small gains in effectiveness after adding each feature would need to be cross-checked with a statistical significance test (e.g. t-test) to see if they are actually statistically significant.